-** To address issues of bullying and interpersonal violence, Barrington High School will introducing the Green Dot Program during the 2017-18 school year to all faculty and students.
-There will be a Parent University class to give parents the opportunity to learn more about the Green Dot Program offered in October.
-We will add it to our BStrong Together calendar as soon as it is announced.
+** To address issues of bullying and interpersonal violence, Barrington High School introduced the Green Dot Program during the 2017-18 school year to all faculty and students.
 Please find more information about the Green Dot Program at the link below. ***

 Green Dot, etc.

 Green Dot, etc. is an evidence-based, comprehensive approach aimed at reducing multiple forms of interpersonal violence by capitalizing on the power of peer and cultural influences across all levels of the socio-ecological model.
 The goal is for these groups to engage in a basic education program that will equip them to integrate moments of prevention within existing relationships and daily activities.

 Stopbullying.gov is a federal government website managed by the U.S. Department of Health & Human Services.
 Find resources for parents, educators, students and communities on educating and preventing bullying & cyberbullying.